visol-forks/Refactory.Login/README.md

 	./flow doctrine:migrate

-To Enable routing to package
+To enable routing to package

 	-
 	  name: 'Login'